-Alleged violations of University policies which occur through the activities of an organization may be processed through the University’s Judicial System.
+Alleged violations of university policies which occur through the activities of an organization may be processed through the university’s conduct system.
 Individuals as well as the entire organization may be held accountable and receive sanctions.

-The University’s judicial process used for individuals is the same process used for an organization.
-Such things as the Judicial Process, Due Process, Hearing Procedures, and Appeal Rights apply to the organization as a whole.
+The university’s conduct process is the same for individuals and organizations.
+Such things as the conduct process, due process, hearing procedures, and appeal rights apply to the organization as a whole.

-Correspondence of Judicial proceedings will take place primarily with the president of the organization and it is the president’s responsibility to communicate the appropriate information to other members of the organization.
+Correspondence of conduct proceedings will take place primarily with the president of the organization and it is the President’s responsibility to communicate the appropriate information to other members of the organization.

-As determined by the Coordinator of Judicial Programs, Dean of Students, or Vice President for Student Affairs, an individual’s level of responsibility and sanctions may or may not be determined through the same hearing conducted for the organization and an organization’s level of responsibility and sanctions may or may not be determined through the same hearing conducted for individuals.
+As determined by the Associate Dean of Students, Dean of Students, or Vice President for Enrollment Management and Student Affairs, an individual’s level of responsibility and sanctions may or may not be determined through the same hearing conducted for the organization and an organization’s level of responsibility and sanctions may or may not be determined through the same hearing conducted for individuals.
 Depending on the circumstances it is possible that an individual may have to participate in a hearing for their own charges as well as participate in a hearing for the organization.

 In determining whether or not the organization as a whole will be charged for an alleged violation the following questions may be taken into consideration: